DDM-Lab/janus/administration.md

 and noting whether or not that prints something that looks like the command you started.

+This step is optional, though, as for some, maybe even most, former users it's prudent to leave their stuff readily available.

 ### Restarting nodeGame ###

 When someone makes a change to a nodeGame game the nodeGame server must be restarted, which